weld/command-context-example/README.md

 # Command context example

 This example project shows how to implement a custom CDI context with all the extras (including activation and deactivation).
+This branch uses CDI 1.2 and Weld 2.x.

 ## Mission